Build Your Own VPN Server on VPS: Step-by-Step Privacy Guide

 • Generate .ovpn with embedded certs.

-• Import into OpenVPN client and connect.
+• Import into the OpenVPN client and connect.

 Verify & Enhance Your Setup